etiennelord/COMPONENT-GRAPHER/README.md

 COMPONENT-GRAPHER depends on the following library:

 ##### [SSJ](https://github.com/umontreal-simul/ssj)
-The SSJ library is used for BitVector calculations.
+The SSJ library is used for BitVector calculations and for computing random uniform distribution.
 The `ssj.jar` archive is included in the COMPONENT-GRAPHER distribution and it must be in the CLASSPATH environment variable.